Healthdirect Free Australian health advice you can count on.

 Medicines

-Your doctor might advise you to join a cardiac rehabilitation program.
-This will help you manage your angina and reduce the risk of further heart problems.
+Your doctor might recommend you join a cardiac rehabilitation program.
+This can help you manage your angina and reduce the risk of further heart problems.

 Resources and support